bheimbu/evolutionary_ecology/docs/source/second_week.rst

 Today, it's all about search algorithms.
 You will learn the basics of the two most common methods for calculating phylogenetic trees – Maximum Likelihood in the morning and Bayesian Inference in the afternoon.

-Both methods are widely used, because they are more thorough than Cluster methods and they approach the mathematical part of inferring phylogenetic trees from different directions.
-You will hear more about this in the lectures that are accompanied with the two sections.
+Both methods are widely used, because they are more thorough than Cluster methods and they approach the mathematical part of inferring phylogenetic trees from different angles.
+You will hear more about this in the :ref:`lectures` that are accompanied with the two sections.

-Today, we are using programs that can only be controlled via the command line and do not have a GUI.
+Today, we use two programs that can only be controlled via the command line and do not have a GUI (graphical user interface).

 **- Maximum Likelihood analysis**
- - Generate a batch file from which the analysis starts.
+ - Generate a batch file from to start the analysis
  - Download `here <https://github.com/stamatak/standard-RAxML/releases/tag/v8.2.12>`_

 **- MrBayes**
- - Batch file optional, but you can also enter your commands manually
+ - Batch file optional, you can also enter your parameters from the command line
  - Download `here <https://nbisweden.github.io/MrBayes/download.html>`_

-While working through the exercises, many topics you have been dealing with earlier this week will come up again, such as input file format or model of sequence evolution.
+While working through the exercises, many topics you have been dealing with earlier this week will come up again, such as input file format or :ref:`Models_of_Sequence_Evolution`.

 .. note::
   **At the end of the day you will…**